 I was mostly too stoned to take any of it too seriously, however, until I got pregnant.
 I quit smoking as soon as I found out.
 Maybe once or twice I enhaled.
 I certainly reveled in second-hand smoke.

 Eventually marijuana provided my only solace during the demise of my marriage and the frustrations of parenthood.
-I told myself that it was OK to set my kids in front of the television while I snuck away to the garage, knowing if I didn’t I’d do something horribly drastic.
+I told myself that it was OK to set my kids in front of the television while I snuck away to the garage, knowing if I didn’t have a toke right then I’d do something horribly drastic.
 Comfortably numb.

 Then September 11 turned our nation’s ire toward terrorists and all things foreign.
 Many American anti-drug soldiers on the political front finally surrendered, conceding the drug war a lost cause as they aimed their gun sights on other targets.